tecoholic/docs-oxd/sources/index.md

 oxd is a mediator: it provides API's that can be called by a web application that are easier than directly calling the API's of an OpenID Connect provider. oxd is not a proxy--in some cases oxd returns URL's for the OP to which the web application must redirect the user.
 In addition to simplifying the interface, oxd externalizes the OpenID Connect client code.
-This may be useful to some organizations, as it enables update of the OpenID Connect client code, while keeping the application interface the same.
+This is particularly useful because it enables updates to the OpenID Connect and UMA client code, while keeping the application interface the same.

 ![image](https://raw.githubusercontent.com/GluuFederation/docs-oxd/master/sources/img/Overview.jpg)